mothur/mothur.github.io/_wiki/cluster.classic.md

-The [ count](Count_File) file is similar to the name file in that it is used to represent the number of duplicate sequences for a given representative sequence.
-Mothur will use this information to form the correct OTU\'s.
+The [ count](Count_File) file is similar to the name file in that it is used to represent the number of duplicate sequences for a given representative sequence. mothur will use this information to form the correct OTU's.
 Unlike, when you use a names file the list file generated will contain only the unique names, so be sure to include the count file in downstream analysis with the list file.